genome-nexus/genome-nexus/docs/FAQ.md

 - `cache.enabled=true`: Enables or disables caching for annotation sources such as vep.annotation, index, my_variant_info.annotation.
 Default value is true.
 - `cache.enabled=false`: Queries bypass the cache and make direct calls to the web service, not saving any data to the database.

 Failed VEP calls are never cached.
-Successful HTTP 200 responses from VEP are always cached, even if `transcript_consequences` is null (e.g. for intergenic variants).
+Successful HTTP 200 responses from VEP are cached, even if `transcript_consequences` is null (e.g. for intergenic variants).

 | Scenario | Cached to MongoDB? |
 |---|---|